Blue group — GUITAR EFFECTS PEDALS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all refer to types of guitar effects pedals, including delay, reverb, wah, and whammy.
+These words all refer to types of guitar effects pedals, including DELAY and REVERB pedals.
+They can also refer to other audio equipment or musical terms, like WAH or WHAMMY bars.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.